 No matter how little you have in your stack you can always call with the rest of your chips.
 When you call with all your remaining chips, you call "all in."

 There's $200 in the pot.
 You have $50 left and your opponent bets $200.
 If you want to call, you call all in by placing your last $50 in the pot.

-So, you can always call, but you can only win as much from your opponent as your call legitimates.
+So you can always call -- but you can only win as much from your opponent as your stack dictates.

 RULE: The ruling principle is that each player matches as much of the opponents' bets as she has left in her stack.

 METHOD: This is how you do it.
 First, the smallest stack matches all opponents' bets.
 These chips are put in the "main pot."

 Then the second smallest stack matches the remaining opponents' bets with whatever is left in his stack and creates a side pot.
 And so on.